 In June 2023, the hacktivist group SiegedSec hacked Vueworks, an application for managing maintenance work orders for various departments in Fort Worth.
 Shortly after, the city issued a press release stating that the hackers infiltrated the system, downloaded internal data, and posted it online as a protest against Texas’s ban on gender-affirming care.

 According to city officials, investigations determined that the group gained unauthorized access to the system by obtaining login credentials.
-However, while they did leak some data, it wasn’t sensitive, and they did not manage to access any other systems.
-In response to the incident, the city took the precautionary measure of removing the system from the external internet and forced all users to reset their passwords.
+While they did leak some data, it wasn’t sensitive, and they did not manage to access any other systems.
+In response to the incident, the city took the precautionary measure of removing the system from the external internet and forcing all users to reset their passwords.

 On 16th August 2019, a ransomware attack saw hackers infiltrate 22 municipalities’ computer systems in Texas.
 In exchange for restoring access to the compromised systems, the hackers demanded a $2.5 million ransom.
 While the cities did not pay a single cent to these hackers, it is estimated that Texas spent around $12 million to resolve the attack.